mozakkir2727/Dog-Breed-Classifier/README.md

 4.The model predicted the same two or three breeds when identifying an image as persion,Therefore more variety is needed concerning the type of breeds the model predicts in the  persion.

-Project files can be found it Github repo: https://github.com/mozakkir2727/Dog-Breed-Classifier.

 # Licensing, Authors, Acknowledgements: